forrestjs/forrestjs/gitbook/howto/my-first-rest-api/040-add-new-user/README.md

 module.exports = { handler, schema };
 ```

-Then in `/users/index.js` we can configure the new route with a handler and the schema applied to it:
+Then in `/users/index.js` we can simply add a new route's definition to the list that we have already prepared:

 ```js
 {